crisward/riot-parents/README.md

 coupled that they should be.
 But sometimes it's nice to be able to drop elements into `yielding` components and still be able to easily communitcate with them.

-I've developed this as a mixin to test out this idea before proposing as a possible solution to this issue in riot.

-See https://github.com/riot/riot/issues/1415 for the discussion

 ## Installing

 ```